digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 additional network traffic, and without any extensive communication with downstream users.

-With SCU, different versions of the _same_ package are now grouped under a common package-name.
-This allows template/interface IDs to now be unambiguously referenced using either:
+With SCU, packages may now be referenced by either:

 - the package ID

--  or by using the package-name (which is resolved by a Canton participant to a unambiguous package ID).
+- or by using a package name.

+Package names can be thought of as being a mechanism to partition the space of all possible versions of a package.
+As such, each package version can only be associated with a single package name.

+**Note:**

-When defining a Daml package, the ``name`` field of the package's ``daml.yaml`` is now used to specify the SCU package-name.
+- When defining a Daml package, the ``name`` field of the package's ``daml.yaml`` is now used to specify the SCU package name.

 The JSON API server is compatible with the smart contract upgrade feature by: